arontommi/RNAseq-VAX/docs/output.md

 # RNA-seq_AVC
-The aim of this pipeline is to processed bam files from NGI-RNAseq and oputput variants and allele specific expression
+The aim of this pipeline is to processed bam files from NGI-RNAseq and output variants and allele specific expression

 ## Pipeline overview
 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps: